Many Rx Opioids – Not Just Suboxone – Raise Risk of Dental Disease

 "This is the first population-based study to compare SOS programs with opioid agonist treatment, and to explore how people's outcomes change in the year after initiation," said lead author Tara Gomes, PhD, an epidemiologist and Principal Investigator at the Ontario Drug Policy Research Network (ODPRN).

-Gomes and her colleagues found that people on methadone had a slightly lower risk of an overdose or being admitted to hospital, but they were also more likely to discontinue treatment.
+Gomes and her colleagues found that people on methadone had a slightly lower risk of an overdose or being admitted to hospital, but they were also more likely to discontinue treatment and be at risk of a relapse.
 The higher dropout rate outweighed most of the benefits of methadone over SOS.

 "Neither methadone nor safer supply programs are a one-size-fits-all solution, but our findings show that both are effective at reducing overdose and improving health outcomes," said Gomes.
 "They are complementary to each other, and for many people who haven't found success with traditional treatments like methadone, safer supply programs offer a lifeline.
 Our findings show that when safer supply programs are implemented, we see fewer hospital visits, fewer infections, and fewer overdoses."